ashvardanian/StringZilla/README.md

 ## Functionality

 StringZilla is compatible with most modern CPUs, and provides a broad range of functionality.

+Glossary:

+- StringZilla: single-header C library and C++ wrapper for high-performance string operations.
+- StringZillas: parallel CPU/GPU backends used for large-batch operations and accelerators.

 - [x] works on both Little-Endian and Big-Endian architectures.
 - [x] works on 32-bit and 64-bit hardware architectures.